To link to this story copy: detroitevictiondefense.org/index.php#tfjune8

 Autumn House and Section 8 voucher holders met in solidarity March 4 to confront HUD about the abuses and brokenness of the Ferndale Housing Commission under former Ferndale Housing Commission director, Deborah Wilson.

 The video shows Autumn House residents speaking out about Deborah Wilson, yet the Board didn't fire her for being caught stealing prescription drugs from tenants.
 It instead allowed Wilson to step down and in February, approved giving Wilson a severance settlement of $130,000.

 As HUD employee Valerie Sims said in the meeting, "This is just the beginning" for residents fighting back.

 To link to this story copy: detroitevictiondefense.org/index.php#charmonique

-|Video tells Charmonique's story - she waited for an inspector who never came, & now the strong life she's built from tragedy is endangered.|
+|Video tells Charmonique's story - how the strong life she built from tragedy was endangered by cold-hearted policies.|

 First Tenants Defense meeting drew 50 people

 Outrage at property neglect, forcing out tenants